Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Supplementary

 \subsection{Supplementary Information 3: Current-voltage characterization of as-received membrane}

 Current-voltage (I-V) characterization of an as-received membrane for different concentrations of KCl.
 However, the leakage current becomes significant at potentials $|\Delta\psi|\geq$ 0.5 V, in particular considering our measurements at low concentrations where the total current through the pore is in the 1-10 nA range.
 The leakage current does not show a clear concentration dependence, despite differing slightly between different measurements.
 It is worth mentioning that the setup is disassembled for filling with a different concentration, illustrating the robustness of the sealing by the gaskets for subsequent measurements at the potentials considered in the main text.
+The average of these measurements is used as lower bound of the shaded region in Figure \ref{Fig2}(a-d) in the main text to illustrate the potential contribution by the leakage current, capped at $I$ = 0 for 2 of the curves in Figure \ref{Fig2}(c).